CanopyTax/asyncpgsa/README.md

 3. 0.18.0 Removed the `insert` method.
 We found this method was just confusing, and useless as SqlAlchemy can do it for you by defining your table with a primary key.

+4. 0.27.0 Now only compatible with version 0.22.0 and greater of asyncpg.

 ## sqlalchemy ORM